MatthewDaws/CPP_Learning/weirdness1/benchmarking.md

 	andl	$1, %eax               Logical and EAX with 1 orq	%rax, %rdx              RDX = RDX or RAX
     --- XMM0 = RDX as double, and then XMM0 += XMM0
-    --- Overall effect is: if RCX even then XMM0 = RCX;
-    ---    if RCX odd then XMM0 = RCX+2
-    --- insane way to do this! --- cvtsi2sdq	%rdx, %xmm0       Convert RDX to double in XMM0
+	cvtsi2sdq	%rdx, %xmm0       Convert RDX to double in XMM0
 	addsd	%xmm0, %xmm0          XMM0 += XMM0
     --- If XMM6 >= XMM0 then jump back to L19 ---